 Central to your diet should be lean proteins like wild-caught salmon and free-range poultry and plenty of fiber-rich foods like oats, leafy green vegetables like kale, sprouted whole grains, artichokes, raspberries, split peas and apples and pears with their skins.
 (38)

 In a systematic review of clinical studies, researchers found that high-fiber diets are associated with a reduction of risk in cardiovascular disease and coronary heart disease.
 (39) Start your day with a healthy bowl of overnight oatmeal that’s ready to consume when you rise and for lunch enjoy a nutrient-dense salad.
-For dinner, enjoy a salmon stir-fry or a hearty bowl of chicken paprikash.
+For dinner, enjoy a hearty bowl of chicken paprikash.

 3. Exercise daily: With your physician’s approval, exercise daily to help reduce stress, lower blood pressure, improve heart health, and to lose excess weight.
 (40)